-Tools Basic Fire FlamMap or Short-Term Fire FARSITE or Near- Term Fire Behavior Fire Spread Probability 100.0 Behavior (BFB) Behavior (STFB) (NTFB) (FSPro) Type of Tool Spatial, only in Spatial, desktop Spatial, desktop Spatial, only in WFDSS and WFDSS and WFDSS WFDSS General Time For current For Next 1-3 Days For Next 1-7 Days For 7-30 Days Frames burn period in Future 5 .
-5 FlamMap or FARSITE or Near- Fire Spread Fire Behavior Basic Fire Behavior (BFB) Short-Term Fire Term Fire Behavior Probability Questions Behavior (STFB) (NTFB) (FSPro) How and where will the Using unchanging Using variable (e.g. fire spread with the weather, wind and fuel hourly, diurnal) forecast weather? moistures provides map weather, and fuel of fire spread over next moisture, provides a 1-3 days.
-Identifies map of fire spread over What fire behavior (e.g. Using static fastest fire travel routes.
-Using static the next 1-7 days.
-Using variable flame length, rates of weather/wind input weather/wind input and weather/wind inputs spread, spotting) is and varying fuel varying fuel and varying fuel expected with known models/terrain, models/terrain, provides models/terrain, weather and fuel provides fire output of fire behavior provides output of fire conditions? behavior outputs for a "box" around the behavior, fire size, and within a "box" fire; fire size, and time time of arrival.
-Used drawn around the of arrival also given. with next 1-7 days of fire area. forecast weather.
-If a fire reaches a point Fire behavior Fire Behavior outputs Mapped Fire Behavior of concern, what fire outputs are and fastest fire travel outputs are only behavior can I expect available within a routes are available for available if the modeled at that location? "box" drawn a "box" around the fire; fire actually reaches the around the point of uses one static weather point of concern, if so it concern; uses static scenario. is for the weather conditions modeled weather scenario. when the fire reaches What is the probability that point Uses forecast the fire may reach a weather and point of concern in the climatological next 1-7 days?
-In 8 or probabilities for a more days? probabilistic fire spread output.
+Tools Basic Fire Behavior (BFB) FlamMap or Short-Term Fire Behavior (STFB) FARSITE or Near- Term Fire Behavior (NTFB) Fire Spread Probability (FSPro) Type of Tool Spatial, only in WFDSS Spatial, desktop and WFDSS Spatial, desktop and WFDSS Spatial, only in WFDSS General Time Frames For current burn period For Next 1-3 Days For Next 1-7 Days For 7-30 Days in Future Fire Behavior Questions Basic Fire Behavior (BFB) FlamMap or Short-Term Fire Behavior (STFB) FARSITE or Near- Term Fire Behavior (NTFB) Fire Spread Probability (FSPro) How and where will the fire spread with the forecast weather?
+Using unchanging weather, wind and fuel moistures provides map of fire spread over next 1-3 days.
+Identifies fastest fire travel routes.
+Using variable (e.g. hourly, diurnal) weather, and fuel moisture, provides a map of fire spread over the next 1-7 days.
+What fire behavior (e.g. flame length, rates of spread, spotting) is expected with known weather and fuel conditions?
+Using static weather/wind input and varying fuel models/terrain, provides fire behavior outputs within a "box" drawn around the fire area.
+Using static weather/wind input and varying fuel models/terrain, provides output of fire behavior for a "box" around the fire; fire size, and time of arrival also given.
+Using variable weather/wind inputs and varying fuel models/terrain, provides output of fire behavior, fire size, and time of arrival.
+Used with next 1-7 days of forecast weather.
+If a fire reaches a point of concern, what fire behavior can I expect at that location?
+Fire behavior outputs are available within a "box" drawn around the point of concern; uses static weather scenario.
+Fire Behavior outputs and fastest fire travel routes are available for a "box" around the fire; uses one static weather scenario.
+Mapped Fire Behavior outputs are only available if the modeled fire actually reaches the point of concern, if so it is for the weather conditions modeled when the fire reaches that point What is the probability the fire may reach a point of concern in the next 1-7 days?
+In 8 or more days?
+Uses forecast weather and climatological probabilities for a probabilistic fire spread output.
 Outputs best used after calibrating the landscape and tool.
-There is a major wind A single windspeed and Multiple windspeeds event in the forecast- direction (static or and directions per day how far might the fire gridded) input can show can show fire growth travel?
-What is the fire growth and behavior and behavior in potential fire behavior? in complex fuels/terrain. complex fuels/terrain.
+There is a major wind event in the forecast- how far might the fire travel?
+What is the potential fire behavior?
+A single windspeed and direction (static or gridded) input can show fire growth and behavior in complex fuels/terrain.
+Multiple windspeeds and directions per day can show fire growth and behavior in complex fuels/terrain.